 Recommendation #3:

 The Reconvened WG recommends that error corrections, additions to and deletions of any entries in the definitive list of reserved names and their agreed variants be made only in accordance with the criteria developed by the WG and listed in Recommendations #4-6 below.

+The Reconvened WG came to full consensus for this recommendation.

 Recommendation Details:

 The Reconvened WG has conducted deliberations on the type and extent of changes that can be made to the definitive list it has developed.
-The criteria agreed on by the WG as a result of these deliberations were based substantially on initial criteria proposed by, and consultations with, representatives of the Red Cross who participated in the WG’s discussions.
-As a result, the WG believes that these criteria address both GAC advice provided to date on the topic and the demonstrated need for certain protections for Red Cross names, while ensuring sufficient certainty for ICANN’s Contracted Parties and the general public as well as a clearly defined methodology for changes to the reserved name list.
+The criteria agreed on by the WG as a result of these deliberations were based substantially on initial criteria proposed by, and consultations with, representatives of the Red Cross who participated throughout the WG’s discussions.
+As a result, the WG believes that these criteria address both GAC advice provided to date on the topic and the demonstrated need for certain protections for Red Cross names, while ensuring sufficient certainty for ICANN’s Contracted Parties and the general public as well as a clearly defined methodology for future changes to the reserved name list.

 Additional Recommendations in relation to the Scope of the Red Cross Names to be Reserved

-The following recommendations address: (a) the criteria that aswas agreed on to determine the scope of the definitive list of Red Cross names that is being proposed for reservation; and (b) the nature of the authority and timing for future changes (if any) to the definitive list.
+The following recommendations address: (a) the criteria that were agreed on to determine the scope of the definitive list of Red Cross names that is being proposed for reservation; and (b) the nature of the authority and timing for future changes (if any) to the definitive list.

 Recommendation #4:

 The Reconvened WG recommends that future changes (if any) to the definitive list of Red Cross National Societies created as a result of this policy amendment process be made only in accordance with the following criteria.
-These criteria were also applied to the creation of the current definitive list included as Attachment [ ] to this report.
+These criteria were also applied to the creation of the current definitive list included as an attachment to this report.

 The Reconvened WG came to full consensus for this recommendation.